 Withholding taxes on dividends from foreign securities are provided for based on rates established via treaty between the United States of America and the applicable foreign jurisdiction, or where no treaty exists at the prevailing rate established by the foreign country.
-Foreign tax withholdings are reflected as a reduction of dividend income in the statement of operations.
-Where treaties allow for a reclaim of taxes, the Fund will make a formal application for refund.
+Foreign tax withholdings are reflected as a reduction of dividend income in the statement of changes in fiduciary net position.
+Where treaties allow for a reclaim of taxes, the fund will make a formal application for refund.
 Such reclaims are included as an addition to dividend income.